JesusCoyotzi/SparseMapper/README.md

 And call the make_plan service to request a path.
-It is recommended that you also run a AMCL localization as it both helps with visualization and if you need to actually follow the paths you need a source of localization.
+It is recommended that you also run a AMCL localization as it both helps with visualization and if you need to actually follow the paths you need some source of localization.
 For convenience a localization launch based on AMCL is provided.

 ```bash